 These Superstores have a wide selection of brands and carry the high performance products from those brands in stock along side the rapid turnover items.
 Carbon wheelsets, top tier mechanical and electronic groupsets, high quality clothing, and high end power meters for example are stocked and dispatched the day you order them along with popular alloy upgrade wheels, the new value line components, tires, in demand lights or every model and color helmet.

 These stores ship globally and many transact business in different currencies.
 This is important if you want to see the price to your location, removing the 19% VAT taxes if you live outside Europe for example.
 The Superstores are dedicated and sophisticated online-only stores with fast, effective web sites that have heaps of product information and easy to use e-commerce platforms.
 Many have customer service reps you can talk to directly or online, provide free shipping over an easily exceeded minimum order amount, and have flexible return policies.
-Wiggle, ProBikeKit, Evans Cycles, Chain Reaction Cycles, Merlin Cycles, Ribble, Pushys, Mantel UK, Probikeshop and Bike24 make up this group of stores.
-They have excellent customer satisfaction records with 85% or more of their customers rating them at 4 or 5 stars out of 5 stars from the rating services.
+Wiggle, ProBikeKit UK, Chain Reaction Cycles, Merlin Cycles, Ribble, Pushys, Mantel UK, Probikeshop and Bike24 make up this group of stores.
+They have good or excellent customer satisfaction records with 80% or more of their customers rating them at 4 or 5 stars out of 5 stars from the rating services.

 - Premium Service – Need to talk with a gear expert?
 Really put a premium on speedy delivery and great customer service?
 These stores set themselves apart with their service while still offering good discounts.
 If you really value the kind of service you can only get at the best LBSs or IBDs and still want to get good selection and discounts, the kind you can’t get at those same shops anymore, Competitive Cyclist in the US is the best one of this type of store.